luckyshot/CRMx/README.md

 - <strong>RESTful API</strong>: Works through a RESTful API which allows third-party services and other software to interact neatly.
 - <strong>Unlimited users & environments</strong>: Allows unlimited users to work in the same or different environments very flexibly (including a User Access Control system (UAC) to define permissions for each user and have maximum control).
 - <strong>Simple setup</strong>: Similar to Sublime Text, all the config is done in <code>config.php</code> which keeps the overall code tiny and much easier to maintain and scale.
+- <strong>Extremely scalable</strong>: CRMx is extremely small, with one PHP, one JS and one CSS files, with inline comments, you can see the code and start hacking it in 5 minutes.
+Oh, and you can also create CRMx plugins :)

 Screenshots